NyerhovwoOnitcha/Containerization/README.md

 Delete the container and the image and let's see approach 2 `docker stop <container_id> && docker remove <container_id> && docker rmi <image id>`

-#### **Approach 2**:
+**Approach 2**:
+This is the best approach and the one we will be using for this project.
 Using this approach we will connect to the MySQL server from a MySQL client running in a different container

 - We will first create a network, since we have already done this there is no need to repeat the network creation step
 - create an env variable to store the root password.

-#### Create an environment variable to run the root password of the msql
+**Create an environment variable to run the root password of the msql**
 ```
 $export MYSQL_PW= *****